 A LWM2M Client Certificate MUST include the Endpoint Name parameter used to register the device in the Subject Common Name (CN) field of the Certificate.
 Upon registration, the LWM2M Server MUST check that this CN field matches the Endpoint Name parameter of the registration message during authentication and MUST reject the handshake if these fields do not match.
 The LWM2M Server SHOULD also verify that the Certificate is signed by the indicated Issuer.

 A LWM2M Server Certificate SHOULD include Subject and/or SubjectAltName fields listing its known DNS names and IP addresses which are included in the LWM2M Server URI resource of the LWM2M Sever Object Instance.
+The LWM2M Server may use a wild card certificate for the DNS with the host represented as an * and the rest of the domain fully qualified (e.g., *.acme.com).
+A wildcard with only a top level domain is not permitted (e.g., *.com).
 The LWM2M Client SHOULD check that these fields of the Certificate match the URI used to register with the LWM2M Server.
 The LWM2M Client SHOULD also verify that the Certificate is signed by the indicated Issuer.

-This security mode does not require a pre-existing trust relationship between the LWM2M Client and LWM2M Server, nor between a LWM2M Bootstrap Server and a LWM2M Server.
+This security mode does not require a pre-existing trust relationship (if all entities used X.509 certificate security mode) between the LWM2M Client and LWM2M Server, nor between a LWM2M Bootstrap Server and a LWM2M Client.
 However, all entities need a trust relationship with the CA(s) that issued the certificates used in LWM2M Servers and Clients.

+Using SmartCard with certificates provisioning needs no pre-existing trust relationship between LWM2M Server(s) and LWM2M Client(s).

+A LWM2M Client SHOULD wait until it has accurate absolute time before contacting the LWM2M Server or LWM2M Bootstrap Server.
+If a LWM2M Client chooses to contact the LWM2M Server or LWM2M Bootstrap Server before it has accurate absolute time (or if it does not support absolute time), it MUST ignore those components of the LWM2M Server or LWM2M Bootstrap Server certificate that involve absolute time, e.g. not-valid-before and not-valid-after certificate restrictions.

+“NoSec” mode

+It is highly recommended to always use LWM2M with one of the security mechanisms described above.
+However, there are few scenarios and use cases where security is provided by lower layers.
+For example LWM2M devices in a controlled environment behind a gateway, or, tests focussing first on other functions before performing end-to-end tests including security.

 Access Control